ajaygunalan/ajaygunalan.github.io/_includes/projects/motor/src/motor.md

       where  $L_a$ is the lumped inductance measured independently on one phase, if it could be isolated.

-      The winding inductance has many theoretical and practical effects on the motor.
-It stores energy in the form of a magnetic field any time there is current in the winding.
+      The winding inductance stores energy in the form of a magnetic field any time there is current in the winding.
       When a winding is switched off, this energy must go somewhere.
-For this reason, controller drivers contain "flyback diodes" that allow this current to circulate even when all the switches are open.
+      For this reason, controller drivers contain **flyback diodes** that allow this current to circulate even when all the switches are open.

       Under highfrequency pulse-width modulated (PWM) control, the winding inductance also filters out current ripple.
 However, as a low-pass filter on current it also creates phase lag which is the motivation for the use of field-oriented control

       The winding inductance is a function of motor geometry and the number of turns in the winding.